 The project is accompanied by a comprehensive publication, which includes not only the building instructions, but also a classification of how Safety Jackets Zipped the Other Way fits into the artistic practice of Ai Weiwei.
 It also includes a certificate of authenticity and an interview the art critic and curator Hans Ulrich Obrist conducted with Ai Weiwei about the project.

 This professional campaign titled 'Art Belongs to Everybody' was published in Germany in February, 2020.
 It was created for the brand: Hornbach, by ad agencies: Heimat and Neutral.
 This Integrated medium campaign is related to the House, Garden and Retail Services industries and contains 1 media asset.
-It was submitted about 2 years ago.
+It was submitted over 2 years ago.

 Advertising Agency: Heimat, Berlin, Germany, Neutral